SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 confusions, and it's infuriating.
 There is no language of thought.
 Thought is above language.

-*Language of Thought* is a nice metaphor though, so is Ned Blocks' *Mental Paint*, a nice metaphor, that much can be granted.
+*Language of Thought* is a nice metaphor though, so is Ned Block's *Mental Paint*, a nice metaphor, that much can be granted.